Khumalo16/book-reviews/README.md

 For each input case, the output must start with a line that contains the case number $(1,2,3...)$, followed immediately by a colon, a single space and then list of delemited integers.The answer in the output appears the same order as they appear in the input.

 ## Suggested output structure
 As previously explained (Output structure), the suggested output follows the same structure.
-The name of the suggested output must match the name of the input and the extension file should end with ***.suggested***.
-I.e ***NameTest.suggested***
+The name of the suggested output must match the name of the input and the extension file should end with ***.suggested***, i.e ***testName.suggested***

 ***Note: The end of the content should be a single new line without a leading white space (See suggested output examples in the testcases folder)***